centreon/centreon-documentation/en/administration/parameters/centreon-ui.md

 Centreon is compatible with OAuth 2.0 / OpenId Connect authentication.

-It is possible to use Identity Provider (IdP) such as Keycloak, LemonLDAP::NG or other IdP which are compatible with the grant type authorization code flow.
+Usage of Identity Providers (IdP) is available, such as Keycloak, LemonLDAP::NG or other IdP which are compatible with are compatible with the Authorization Code Flow.

 - **Enable OpenId Connect authentication** allows to enable or disable OpenId Connect authentication.
 - **Authentication mode** field indicates if the authentication should take place only by OpenId Connect or using local